Here we share what color cabinets go with white appliances including several kitchen cabinet tips and paint ideas for a beautiful kitchen design.

 With white being the original color choice for developing the first refrigerator in 1927, a white appliance would quickly make any kitchen feel established.
 It is a time-honored choice that works with a variety of home décor styles.

-Dark Cabinets With White Appliances
+Dark Cabinets With White-toned Appliances

-If you want to go this approach, make the black blend in with the rest of the kitchen by using black or deeper gray worktops and black kitchen cabinet hardware.
+If you want to go with this approach, make the black blend in with the rest of the kitchen by using black or deeper gray worktops and black kitchen cabinet hardware.

-There is no other color combination that compares to black and white.
+There is no other color combination that compares to black-and-white.
 This combination is stunning and dramatic, yet conventional and timeless, as it is a bold contrast of two opposite neutrals.

 Deep natural tones can give your space a warm, woodsy impression.
 Dark colors, both powerful and elegant, may instill confidence and lend a rich tone to your area.